 ARTICLE I. PURPOSE

-- Creates a dynamic, vibrant and engaged institutional culture
+- Create a dynamic, vibrant, and engaged institutional culture

-- Provides a forum for faculty, administration, and support staff to address shared concerns
+- Provide a forum for faculty, administration, staff, and students to address shared concerns

-- Provides a mechanism for coordinating policies and where appropriate, provides input into decision-making processes
+- Provide a mechanism for coordinating policies, and, where appropriate, provide input into decision-making processes

-- Improves the university’s ability to carry out its mission through shared objectives
+- Improve the University’s ability to carry out its mission through shared objectives